byronkarlen/Ledger/FRICTION-LOG.md

 full app restart.
 Several minutes lost concluding a prop "did nothing" when it hadn't been applied yet.

+### A replaced Metro leaves apps silently running stale bundles
+Starting a second dev-server instance (`expo run:ios` while another Metro holds :8081) replaces the server, but already-running dev clients keep executing their cached bundle with no staleness indicator. `agent-device metro reload` "succeeds" (it messages the new Metro) while the app never receives it.
+Symptom: edits verified in the code don't appear;
+diagnosing cost a full round of "is my change even in the file?".
+Fix: kill and relaunch the app (`xcrun simctl terminate` + `launch`) so the dev client reconnects and refetches.

+### `expo run:ios` does not re-run prebuild
+Asset-catalog inputs (app icon, splash) are baked at `prebuild` time.
+Changing `icon.png` and running `expo run:ios` ships the OLD icon with no warning — the build "succeeds".
+Any icon/splash/plugin-config change needs an explicit `npx expo prebuild -p ios` first.

+### App icon precedence: `ios.icon` silently wins
+The Expo template ships its own branding twice: `icon` (PNG, all platforms) and `ios.icon` (an Icon Composer `.icon` bundle) — and the platform key overrides the top-level one on iOS.
+Replacing `icon.png` alone changes nothing on iPhone until the `ios.icon` entry is removed or replaced.

 ---

 ## @expo/ui SwiftUI hosting — the recurring theme